+Goldberg: ... later.
 I mean, today we have a whole panoply of these popular and semi-popular books about the brain which go beyond kind of dry statistics, if you will, and kind of the usual scientific presentation and try to fuse it with human insight and kind of the personal stories.
 Well, we have a number of very successful authors in this vein.
 Damassio [sp.] and Schechter [sp.] and, of course, Oliver Sachs would be the preeminent, and in the English language, the first person, the first author who developed the genre.
-But Luria in fact wrote two little books, The Mind of a Mnenomist and The Man with the Shattered World, which sort of prefigured this whole genre many decades prior.
+But Luria in fact wrote two little books, The Mind of the and The Man with the Shattered World, which sort of prefigured this whole genre many decades prior.
 And so Oliver Sachs, who today, of course, is a world-renowned author and thinker and credited with developing this whole literary genre, if you will, of kind of human neuroscience and humanistic neuroscience and neuroscience, if you will, he traces his intellectual lineage to Luria, and rightly so.

-He's recently been in the news with some finding about these slow viruses.
+Mirsky: He's recently been in the news with some finding about these slow viruses.
 Yes, Oliver Sachs was quoted.
-There was some study done -- why do I think it was in Guam? -- eating the brains . . .
+There was some study done -why do I think it was in Guam? -- eating the brains . . .
+Goldberg: That's right.

-That's right.
 He would go to these exotic locations.

-So maybe he, Oliver was influenced by Luria then and Luria's trip to coming educational system on their brain or before it got to them, actually.
+Mirsky: So maybe he, Oliver was influenced by Luria then and Luria's trip to Uzbekistan to study a particular people there and the influence of the coming educational system on their brain or before it got to them, actually.
+Goldberg: Right.
+Mirsky: Yes.